1eG0ist/todo/README.md

 Small todo application for ios, android and web, with minimalistic interface.
-You can add some task for yourself, mark them or delete
+You can add some tasks for yourself, mark them or delete